ShaunCurtis/Blazr.BaseData/readme.md

 In async environments it's likely that more that one process will access the database at any one time.
 The classic single shared db context no longer works.
 The solution is to use a Db context factory and apply unit of work principles: normally a context per method instance.

-The final DI service setup in `Program` in the Web project will look like this:
+The final DI service setup in `Program` in the Web project looks like this:

 ```csharp
 builder.Services.AddDbContextFactory<InMemoryWeatherDbContext>(options => options.UseInMemoryDatabase("WeatherDatabase"));